 Linking Flora’s story and Ozzie’s is the ancient and mysterious Lijak Manuscript, named for Flora’s husband, who discovered it in 1912 in an out-of-the-way monastery in Italy.
 The Manuscript, penned on vellum in an indecipherable script, is filled with bizarre, sexually-charged illustrations and has defied the efforts of scholars and expert code-breakers over the years to interpret it.
 Flora herself has worked on the Manuscript and has left provocative notes suggesting how to break it.

 Ozzie learns of the Manuscript from Mark Morehead, an engineer doing top secret work for NSA.
 Mark’s interest in decrypting the document leads him to visit Ozzie in her office at Georgetown University – he mistakenly thinks she’s an expert on Flora.
 The encounter is the beginning of their romance.
 His visit also piques Ozzie’s interest in Flora and her life.
 By tracking down records and artifacts - a marriage certificate, an old photograph or two - Ozzie manages to piece together Flora's story, including her poignant affair with McKenzie and her final love for a younger woman named Alice Neff.

-Ever in the background is the Manuscript, which Ozzie comes to realize is a compendium of "good witchcraft," likely penned by women, and a treatise on love.
+Ever in the background is the Manuscript, which Ozzie comes to realize is a exposition of "good witchcraft" and a treatise on love, likely penned by women.